 - optional toppings - sour cream, avocado, green onion

+Step 2.
 In a medium-sized bowl, add the taco seasoning, salsa, green chilis, and cottage cheese (drained).
-Mix in the precooked and shredded chicken and stir until it’s all mixed and combined evenly.
+Mix in the precooked and shredded chicken and stir until it's all mixed and combined evenly.

+Step 3.
 Spoon the prepared chicken mixture into the prepared baking dish.

+Step 4.
 Top the casserole with the sliced or shredded cheese.

+Step 5.
 Bake for 20-minutes or until the cheese is melted and bubbling.

+Garnish with green onions, if desired.
 Serve with sour cream and salsa, optional.
+This is delicious served over cauliflower rice!
+Enjoy!

-- The key to your 30-minutes green chili chicken casserole is to start with pre-cooked chicken from the grocery store or home.
-Cooking chicken on the stovetop would be the fastest method, I actually used an instant pot to make shredded chicken from frozen for this recipe.
+- The key to this being a 30 minute recipe is starting with precooked chicken.
+If you need to cook it beforehand, boiling chicken on the stovetop would be the fastest method, we used an instant pot to make shredded chicken from frozen for this recipe.

 - You'll want 2 lbs of raw chicken for the recipe if you're cooking the chicken first.
 If you're using rotisserie chicken, it'll lose about 25% of its weight and you'll want to use 1.5 lb of pre-cooked chicken.